D2R-Reimagined/wiki-content/Patch_Notes/testing.md

   - Properties:
     - Changed: 10% Chance to cast level 15 Blaze when struck (was 5% 15)
     - Changed: 15% Chance to cast level 15 Fire Ball on striking (was 5% 15)
+- Eternity
+  - Properties:
+    - Changed: +10% Chance of Crushing Blow (was +20%)
 - Faith
   - Properties:
     - Changed: +300% Enhanced Weapon Damage (was +330%)